 .
 Because the rotation tensor is generally not assumed to be symmetric, this confusion will cause the direction of the rotation to be reversed.

-To illustrate (8), let us return to the example of a rotation about an axis through an angle
+To illustrate (8), let us return to the example of a rotation about an axis

 .
 Expressed as a tensor, this rotation has the representation